Trustee board

 Vicky now focusses on Non-Executive Director and trustee roles.
 She has actively supported diversity and inclusion throughout her career and is the Co-Chair and a Director of Mission Beyond, a social enterprise seeking to help young people underrepresented by socio-economic background to achieve their full potential.
 Vicky also has a longstanding interest in wellbeing and healthcare.
 At Sky she was the sponsor of the Body & Mind staff network, supporting the network to raise awareness and encourage the open discussion of disability, mental health and long-term sickness.
 She chairs the Patient Participation Group at her GP surgery and is a regular volunteer at her local hospital’s emergency department.

-Committee memberships: Nominations Committee
+Committee memberships: Governance Committee (Chair)

-Trustee board sub-Committees
+Trustee board Committees

 • Dr Waqar Ahmed: Member Trustee